Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken NHL Playoffs Second Round Game 4: Odds, total, moneyline and other Vegas lines

-The Dallas Stars and Seattle Kraken meet in Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken lead the series 2-1.
+The Dallas Stars visit the Seattle Kraken for Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are up 2-1.
 The Kraken are underdogs (+120) against the Stars (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!